shrimantasatpati/Agentic-AI-CRM/README.md

 ### LLM Provider Selection

 The `MODEL_PROVIDER` env var forces a specific provider.
-Without it, the system auto-detects by checking for API keys in this order: **Groq → Gemini → xAI → Mock**.
+Without it, the system auto-detects by checking for API keys in this order: **Groq → Gemini → xAI → Mock mode**.

 ```env
 # Force Gemini (recommended — best reasoning quality)